ChannelizeIO/Channelize-iOS-Chat-SDK-Sample/README.md

 ## Integration

-Here the few steps that you need to follow for integrating Channelize with your application.
+Here are the few steps that you need to follow for integrating Channelize with your application.
 It includes configuring & launching Channelize.

 **Configuring Channelize**